-This year you’ll be having my very special child in your class.
+This year you will have my very special child in your class.
 When you look at my child, you will see eyes that light up and are full of life.
 He looks like the other children in your classroom.
-But my child has lived with a lot of silence and a great struggle to communicate.
-My child has verbal apraxia.
+But my child has lived with a great struggle to communicate.
+My child has apraxia.

 What you can do